gold-leo/grintorrent/README.md

 # Grintorrent

-Grintorrent is a TCP torrent protocol and client designed for use on Grinnell College local computers.
+Grintorrent is a p2p torrent protocol and client designed for use on Grinnell College local computers.
+Grintorrent uses TCP connections and a tree-style distributed design to share files across Grinnell College's local computers.
+File information (hashes, sizes) are shared incrementally across the network as new files are added by peers.
+Files are distributed with a recursive request from a given client, and direct connections for downloading chunks.
+The protocol opted for a middle ground between a true recursive request over the network and a DNS-style recursive request, focusing on speed over security.

+All files are split into eight chunks for simplicity.
+Chunks are hashed with MD5 for speed, as security was not a prioritized issue.
+Clients are only allowed to request entire files, but each chunk can be downloaded from different peers concurrently (or in parallel, particularly for Grinnell College's local computers).

 ## Program Usage